Key takeaways

 GDPR gap assessment.
 Identify what privacy program elements need to be added to existing US privacy posture to meet GDPR.

 DPO appointment.
-Either internal hire, fractional, or outsourced.
+Either internal hire or outsourced.

 EU Representative appointment under Article 27.